This is the second edition of our annual report on how New Zealand is dealing with alcohol and other drugs.

 It shows that while kiwis of all ages, ethnicities and regions continue use illicit drugs despite the law, ethnicity and region play a significant role in whether or not they are penalised.

 “In one part of the country you are more likely to be given a stern warning whereas in another you’re convicted for the same offence,” says Policy Manager Kali Mercier.
 “That’s not fair at all.”

-As well as helping us understand where we should be focusing our attention, the report is intended to provide a starting point against which we can assess the impact of any policy changes.
-The statistics were compiled from publicly available statistics.
-The 2018 report was released in January 2019.
+As well as helping us understand where we should be focusing our attention, State of the Nation 2019 is intended to provide a backdrop against which we can assess the impact of any policy changes.

 Today at Parliament the NZ Drug Foundation released Taking control of cannabis: A model for responsible regulation, a new report that shows ...

 Drug Foundation applauds government on law change to allow Police discretion and health referral.

 Back to top